bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ## Edge-runtimes like Cloudflare Workers

-To use the Bucket NodeSDK with Cloudflare workers, set the `node_compat` flag [in your wrangler file](https://developers.cloudflare.com/workers/runtime-apis/nodejs/#get-started).
+To use the Reflag NodeSDK with Cloudflare workers, set the `node_compat` flag [in your wrangler file](https://developers.cloudflare.com/workers/runtime-apis/nodejs/#get-started).

 Instead of using `ReflagClient`, use `EdgeClient` and make sure you call `ctx.waitUntil(bucket.flush());` before returning from your worker function.